 Followers of Chinese influencers are much more tolerant toward advertising.
 Whereas sponsored posts tend to create a backlash in the West (accusing influencers of “being too commercial”), Chinese followers tend to embrace and encourage collaboration between influencers and brands.
 A typical WeChat campaign will cost between 0.5 RMB and 1.5 RMB per view.
-For instance, WeChat influencer “After Party”, with 550,000 followers and about 32,000 average views charges 40,000 RMB for one post.
+For instance, WeChat influencer “After Party”, with 550,000 followers and about 32,000 average views charge 40,000 RMB for one post.
 WeChat KOL “blogger手账” with 70,000 average views charges 33,000 RMB for one post.

-Chinese influencer Gogoboi charges around $50,000 USD per promotion message and can run up to 15 brand collaboration each month.
+Chinese influencer Gogoboi charges around $50,000 USD per promotion message and can run up to 15 brand collaborations each month.
 That’s $9 million USD of yearly revenue solely from WeChat advertising for an account estimated to gather around 8M followers.
 Gogoboi’s Weibo account, with nearly 10 million followers, likely brings in an additional $15,000 USD per post, with around 10 collaborations per month, netting another $1.8M USD per year of revenue from Weibo advertising.
 In addition to collaborations with brands, KOLs also earn a fortune from operating their own e-commerce stores or allowing advertisers to put ads on their platforms.
 Xiaoxiaobaomama, a popular childcare KOL, runs a popular WeChat Mini-program Store generating more than 80M RMB of sales per month.
 Assuming a 30% commission on all product sales, it is about $43M of revenues every year.

 Overall, it is unquestionable that Chinese influencers can yield enormous returns, much more than their Western counterparts.